10 Things You Don't Know About Kashi

 Nearly All of Their Cereals Are Low Sugar

 There are tons of cereals on the market that look healthy but are nothing more than Cookie Crisp- and Froot Loop-esque grains in disguise.
 However, the bulk of Kashi's cereal line doesn't fall into this category, making them a staple for many carb-loving health nuts.
 In fact, the majority of their varieties carry nine grams of sugar or fewer.
 We big fans of their 7 Whole Grain Puffs Cereal because a cup has just 100 calories, 3 grams of fiber, and is totally free of sugar!
 (It's the perfect base for chopped nuts and fresh fruit!)
-A few of their higher-sugar options include GoLean Honey Almond Flax Crunch Cereal (12 g per ⅔ cup), GoLean Crunch Cereal (13 g per ¾ cup) and Heart to Heart Oat Flakes and Blueberry Clusters (11 g per cup), which just so happens to be one of these 20 Worst "Good-for-You Cereals".
+A few of their higher-sugar options include GoLean Honey Almond Flax Crunch Cereal (12 g per ⅔ cup), GoLean Crunch Cereal (13 g per ¾ cup) and Heart to Heart Oat Flakes and Blueberry Clusters (11 g per cup), which just so happens to be one of the worst "good-for-you cereals."
 The lesson here: Don't just assume all Kashi cereals are healthy.
 Read labels—always!

 They're Obsessed With Sprouted Grains